Jobless Claims at 870,000 as Fraud and Backlogs Cloud Data

 “It’s literally the difference between food on my table or not,” says Maldonado, who lives in Placentia.
 “I’ve got a 2-year-old, and I’m not really sure how I pay for anything in the coming weeks.”

-Other state unemployment agencies, too, suspect that they have been bedeviled by fraud since the pandemic intensified in March.
+Other state unemployment agencies have been bedeviled by fraud since the pandemic intensified in March.
 As tens of millions were laid off, applications for aid overwhelmed the agencies, which just weeks earlier had been operating with the lowest unemployment rates in 50 years.
-A $600-a-week federal unemployment benefit, on top of regular state benefits, provided an added incentive to apply for aid.
+A now-expired $600-a-week federal unemployment benefit, on top of regular state benefits, provided an added incentive to apply for aid.

 Washington was the first state to be hit as an international fraud ring based in Nigeria managed to steal up to $650 million in benefit payments, although at least half that money has been recovered.
-Texas, Florida and Oklahoma have been hit, too.
+Texas, Florida and Oklahoma have also been affected.

-In Pennsylvania, investigators are detecting rising evidence of fraud.
+In Pennsylvania, investigators are also tackling fraud.
 On Wednesday, state officials announced that 18 state prison inmates and two girlfriends of inmates on the outside had been charged in what officials described as a scheme to fraudulently obtain jobless benefits for ineligible prisoners.

 After cross-checking unemployment applications with state prison rolls, they found 10,000 people on both lists — more than one-fifth of the state’s prison population.
 The 20 people who were charged Wednesday had sought a combined $300,000 in money from the Pandemic Unemployment Assistance program, state Attorney General Josh Shapiro said.